rixx/ramble/ideas.md

 - [ ] reframe what people say to how their enemies would say it
 - [ ] what to do with imperfections
 - [ ] can you feel your judgement conforming (e.g. read blog post, note phrases and spelling, …)
+- [ ] Depression/anxiety can teach you a lot about project management
+- [ ] Intelligence